 Men versus Women

 In most age groups, males are statistically more likely than females to abuse prescription drugs.
 The only exception to this is in the 12 to 17 age group, where adolescent girls outnumber boys in the misuse of prescriptions including but not limited to pain relievers, sedatives, and stimulants.
 This may have some influence over the fact that, in adulthood, women are more likely than men to develop a substance use disorder or an addiction to prescription drugs— although men abuse prescriptions more often than women do.
-Additionally, while it is true that more men die of prescription opioid overdose than women do, the rate of overdose among women is continually growing at a much more rapid rate than among men.
+Additionally, while it is true that more men die of prescription opioid overdoses than women do, the rate of overdose among women is continually growing at a much more rapid rate than among men.
 In short, men tend to abuse prescription drugs more than women do, but women are more susceptible to addiction and overdose than men are.

 The Middle-aged and Elderly